dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ## Where can I define configs?

-Depending on the resource, configurations can be defined:
+Depending on the resource type, configurations can be defined:

 1. Using a `config()` Jinja macro within a `model`, `snapshot`, or `test` SQL file
 2. Using a `config` property in a `.yml` file